joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

 We can create a sample from the total data which will allow us to plot a subset of the data.
 If your data is very large this is important to do because in order to plot the data it will need to fit onto one machine.
 In this case however we are actually only using one machine and the data set isn't that large but in theory that data set could be very large and distributed across many machines.
-The first parameter of the `sample` function `False` indicates that it should sample "without replacement" which means that once a particular houses data is chosen it can not be picked again.
+The first parameter of the `sample` function `False` indicates that it should sample "without replacement" which means that once a particular house's data is chosen it can not be picked again.
 If set to `True` individual data elements can be chosen multiple times.
 The second parameter `0.1` indicates that we want a sample that is 10% the size of the original data set.
 The final parameter provides a `seed` to use for the random sampling.
 Choosing the same seed from one execution to another ensures the same random sample is chosen.
 This is helpful if reproducibility is needed (e.g. for debugging, testing, or comparison).
 ~~~
 >>> houseSDFSmall = houseSDF.sample(False, 0.1, seed=10)
 ~~~
-{: .bash}
+{: .python}

 Spark dataframes are very similar to Pandas dataframes, in fact you can convert a spark dataframe into a Pandas dataframe, which is what we will do to plot our data.
 ~~~
 >>> housePDFSmall = houseSDFSmall.toPandas()
 >>> housePDFSmall.plot(x="sqft_living",y="price",kind="scatter")
 ~~~
-{: .bash}
+{: .python}
 ~~~
 <matplotlib.axes._subplots.AxesSubplot object at 0x7f7ad5411cf8>
 ~~~